DChen2024/mathy/docs/mathy.md

 The integer square root of `n`.

 ### Warning
-Passing a negative signed integer may yield unexpected results due to implicit conversion.
+Passing a negative signed integer might yield unexpected results due to implicit conversion.

 ### Note
-This function is always accurate, whereas `(int)sqrt` may suffer from floating-point inaccuracies.
+This function is always accurate, whereas `(int)sqrt` might suffer from floating-point inaccuracies.

 ---